wellcomecollection/docs/rfcs/030-pipeline_merging/README.md

 of the last update.
 The merger should then use the maximum of the timestamps of all works sent by the matcher as the version for each of the works.
-The ingestor should use greater than versioning instead of greater or equal.
+The ingestor doesn't need to use greater than or equal to versioning anymore, but we will leave it so that we don't necessarily have to reindex in a new index if we change transformer rules.

 The updated timestamp needs to be recorded in the adapter in different ways depending on the source:
 - Sierra: the sierra API already provides a timestamp with down to the second granularity